Seabee: Museums

 The U.S. Navy Seabee Museum is located outside the main gate of Naval Base Ventura County in Port Hueneme, California.
 In July 2011, the new facility opened with galleries, a grand hall, a theater, storage, and research areas.

-The Seabee Heritage Center is the Atlantic Coast Annex of the Seabee Museum in Port Hueneme.
+The Seabee Heritage Center, located in Gulfport, Mississippi, is the Atlantic Coast Annex of the Seabee Museum in Port Hueneme.
 It opened in 1995.
 Exhibits at the Gulfport Annex are provided by the Seabee Museum in Port Hueneme.

 The Seabee Museum and Memorial Park in Davisville, Rhode Island was opened in the late 1990s.
 A Fighting Seabee Statue is located there.